-Multi Olivier Award-winner Joe Penhall's new play Mood Music stars Rhys Ifans and explores the psychological demands of working within the music industry.
+Multi Olivier Award-winner Joe Penhall's new play Mood Music explores the power, passion and price of creativity within the music industry.
 Read More >

-Multi Olivier Award-winner Joe Penhall’s new play Mood Music stars Rhys Ifans and explores the psychological demands of working within the music industry.
+Multi Olivier Award-winner Joe Penhall’s new play Mood Music explores the power, passion and price of creativity within the music industry.

-Discussing the character needed to succeed in such a competitive environment, Mood Music is a play about the drama and psychodrama of making music.
+Exploring the character needed to succeed in such a competitive environment, Mood Music is a play about the drama and psychodrama of making music.
+“The elixir of life.
+It’s for injecting into the blood stream to take away the pain… to promote euphoria… to adrenalise us and give us courage and empathy.”

 Along with his Olivier Award-winning plays, Penhall’s writing credits include crime thriller Mindhunter, created for Netflix in 2017, as well as Birthday, his stage play which he went on to adapt into a hit Sky Arts show.
 He has also penned plays including Haunted Child, Pale Horse (Thames Television Best Play Award), Some Voices (John Whiting Award), Dumb Show (Royal Court), and Landscape With Weapon.